zhengshuai1001/JiKouCompany/README.md

 You got this.
 Make it happen.

 Jumping from failure to failure with undiminished enthusiasm is the big secret to success.

+The future belongs to those who believe in the beauty of their dreams.